 Breaking the Ice on Frozen Food

-Experts say that some frozen food might offer more health benefits than its fresher alternatives.
-Here’s when and why to shop the icy aisle.
+Experts say that some frozen food might offer more health benefits than their fresher alternatives.
+Here's when and why to shop the icy aisle.

-Convenience and price: two major incentives that make some people push their grocery cart straight to the frozen food aisle.
-But if you stick to the perimeter because you believe the food there is healthier, you’re missing out.
+Convenience and price: two major incentives that make some people push their shopping trolley straight to the frozen food aisle.
+But if you stick to the fresh food aisles because you believe the food there is healthier, you're missing out.

 According to experts, it's completely possible to shop the glass cases for nutrient-dense foods.
 In fact, it's even recommended.
 Here's what you need to know.